 Develop skills of working with others and demonstrating tactics within competition whilst learning about infection of wounds during WWI.

-Use poetry to explore the physical and emotional impact of WWI on soldiers who fought in it.
+Use poetry to explore the physical and emotional impact of WWI on soldiers.

 Experiment with the science of sounds and understand how explosions in WWI damaged soldiers’ hearing.

 Do quick mental calculations and start to understand the vast numbers of people affected by different events during WWI.